 In the first session, a user creates an HDF5 file named no_persist_A.h5 and closes the file without adding any HDF5 objects to it.
 No file space management strategy is specified, so the file is created with the default file space management strategy (H5F_FILE_SPACE_ALL, defined elsewhere).

 The h5dump utility displays the contents of a given HDF5 file.
-The following h5dump output, generated with the command ‘h5dump no_persist_A.h5’, shows the initial contents of no_persist_A.h5:
+Running h5dump rshows the initial contents of no_persist_A.h5:

+h5dump no_persist_A.h5’

 HDF5 "no_persist_A.h5" {